June/July 2021 Issue

 Infants and Toddlers (0 through 23 months)

 There are several recommendations specific to infants and toddlers aged 0 to 23 months.
 Supplementation of 400 IU of vitamin D for breast-fed infants is recommended soon after birth.
 At about 6 months, infants should be introduced to nutrient-dense complementary foods—including potentially allergenic foods.
 The DGAs state that adding peanut-containing foods to their diet in the first year reduces infants’ risk of developing an allergy to peanuts.
 Full-fat cow’s milk as a beverage should be introduced at 12 months or later.
 If an infant is at high risk of a peanut allergy, then age-appropriate peanut-containing foods should be introduced as early as 4 to 6 months to help reduce the risk of developing a peanut allergy.
-It’s recommended to check with a health care provider before feeding infants peanut-containing foods; a blood test or skin prick test may be recommended first.
+It’s recommended to check with a health care provider before feeding high-risk infants peanut-containing foods; a blood test or skin prick test may be recommended first.

 Infants who are fed human milk should be encouraged to eat foods high in iron and zinc.
 Added sugars should be avoided and foods and beverages high in sodium should be limited.
 Once infants are weaned from human milk or infant formula, they should transition to a healthful dietary pattern.
 Although human milk has sufficient vitamin B12 to meet infant needs, if the mother’s vitamin B12 status is inadequate, or the mother is vegan, both the mother and the infant may need vitamin B12 supplementation.
 Other nutrients of concern include vitamin D, choline, and potassium for older infants.